auth-global/self-documenting-cryptography/README.md

 Finally, the user plays a prerecorded message on the tape deck.
 This message is typically provided by the deployment to the user, and is typically not a secret.
 A reasonable choice of message might be something like "this password hash function is for employees of Your Company, Inc, to log into the website https://employees.your-company.example.
 If you run across any stolen password hashes, please call 555-YOUR-SPY and report them."[^tipline]

 This message should narrate the precise purpose of this particular password, thus serving as a digital variant of a physical _property tag_ that you can affix to tangible property.

-As the message is played back on the loudspeaker, the watermarking process causes the position of the rotors to change accordingly.
-After this song-and-dance routine is complete, the final position of the rotors provides the derived key, which is also suitable as a traditional password hash.
+As this message is played back on the loudspeaker, the watermarking process causes the position of the rotors to change accordingly.
+After the song-and-dance routine is complete, the final position of the rotors provides the derived key, which is also suitable as a traditional password hash.

+In one sense, this message becomes part of the password itself, providing an [embedded attribution](https://joeyh.name/blog/entry/attribution_armored_code/) that hopefully cannot be removed without losing the ability to compute the correct password hash function.
+In the terminology of Joey Hess's blog post, the G3P is an attempt at an attribution-armored password hash function.
+The G3P sets up a series of chokepoints in the password hashing algorithm so that each chokepoint itself signals a specific embedded attribution.

 The G3P's primary security goal is traditional: it must be impossible to directly decrypt a password hash, the algorithm must provide key stretching, and it should also be perfectly suitable for use as a key derivation function.
 Any failure of the sound system integrated into the G3P must not impact this primary mission.

 Thus G3P's secondary security goal is that password hashes should be _traceable_ or _useless_ after they have been _stolen_.
 If you know how to crack a password hash, you should know where to report it as stolen.
 If you don't know where to report a password hash as stolen, you shouldn't be able to crack it.[^replaying_hashes]

-The mechanisms behind this overall process is what I call _cryptoacoustics_.
+The mechanisms behind this embedded attribution process is what I call _cryptoacoustics_.
 The use cases I suggest adopting result in an example of what I call _[self-documenting](https://www.cut-the-knot.org/Curriculum/Algebra/SelfDescriptive.shtml) cryptography_.

 Self-documenting cryptography is the use of self-narration and self-reference in cryptographic constructions in order to communicate certain indelible facts to legitimate users and other observers.
 It depends upon cryptoacoustics to deliver those messages.

 It's important to play the tape _after_ the user inputs the username and password.
-If one were to initialize the rotors and then play the tape, then the overall construction wouldn't be cryptoacoustically secure.
+If one were to initialize the rotors and then play the tape, then the overall construction wouldn't be a secure embedded attribution.
 Somebody could simply initialize the machine, play the tape, and then use the resulting rotor position to initialize multiple other machines to compute the correct hash function without listening to the tape at all.

 This is my intuition behind the design patterns that the G3P employs.
-Our `seguid` corresponds to HMAC's `key` parameter, and any `tag` is part of the pre-recorded message and appended _after_ a user-supplied message.
+Our `seguid` corresponds to HMAC's `key` parameter, and any `tag` is part of the embedded attribution and appended _after_ a user-supplied message.
 These parameters are what G3P uses as salt, in addition to the username.

 Indeed, HMAC-SHA256 is already it's own Cryptoacoustic Enigma Machine, one that the G3P builds up into a larger machine.
 In fact, it would seem that most or all existing cryptographic hash functions already are their own Cryptoacoustic Enigma Machine in some form or another.
 For example, affixing a tag after user-supplied input is plausibly a cryptoacoustically-secure construction for most any common hash function other than Blake3, which still has it's own cryptoacoustic possibilities.[^blake3]

-From a point of view that is particularly cautious, this tagging process is nothing more than a novel justification for the `FixedInfo` parameters mentioned in [NIST SP 800-56C](https://csrc.nist.gov/pubs/sp/800/56/c/r2/final), or alternatively the `Label` and `Context` parameters mentioned in [NIST SP 800-108](https://csrc.nist.gov/pubs/sp/800/108/r1/final), which this document refers to as _contextual parameters_, or synonymously, _tags_, which in our metaphor correspond to the prerecorded message on the tape.
+From a point of view that is particularly cautious, this tagging process is nothing more than a novel justification for the `FixedInfo` parameters mentioned in [NIST SP 800-56C](https://csrc.nist.gov/pubs/sp/800/56/c/r2/final), or alternatively the `Label` and `Context` parameters mentioned in [NIST SP 800-108](https://csrc.nist.gov/pubs/sp/800/108/r1/final), which this document refers to as _contextual parameters_, or synonymously, _tags_, which serve as an embedded attribution.

 From the point of view of the G3P's primary security model, this tagging process results in domain-specific hash functions that are particularly low-risk substitutes for the underlying, untagged hash function.
 The secondary security model is the topic of the next section.